• Home

 website traffic analytical report template

-Excel is one of the most-used visualization instruments.
-However, the spreadsheet application lacks ready-to-use analytical report-based charts, such as Sankey Chart and Pareto Charts.
+Excel is one of the most used visualization instruments.
+However, the spreadsheet application lacks ready-to-use Analytical report templates Excel based charts, such as Sankey Charts.

 We’re not advising you to do away with Excel in favor of other expensive tools.

-And this is because there’s an amazingly affordable visualization tool that comes as an add-in you can easily install in Excel to access insightful and ready-to-use analytical report-based charts.
+This is because there’s an amazingly affordable visualization tool that comes as an add-in you can easily install in Excel to access an insightful and ready-to-use Excel analytical report template.
 The tool is called ChartExpo.

 So, what is ChartExpo?